Senior Fitness Tips to Keep You Healthy Without Breaking the Bank

 Save at the Gym and Fitness Classes

-Community centers, most notably YMCA centers, and ones featured in public parks, are also partnered with Silver Sneakers, offering similar classes and discounts as you would find at the major gym brands.
-Silver Sneakers’ website also has a very useful location finder, cataloging over 15,000 locations partnered with the program for you to take full advantage.
+Community centers, like YMCA centers and ones featured in public parks, are also partnered with Silver Sneakers.
+They offer similar classes and discounts that you would find at the major gym brands.
+Silver Sneakers’ website also has a very useful location finder, cataloging over 15,000 locations partnered with the program to help you take full advantage.

 Finally, if you live in a retirement community or age-restricted community, you should see what amenities are covered by your fees.
 In many cases, access to fitness equipment or classes is factored into your amenities fees.
 PrivateCommunities.com has a search function that allows you to search communities by price and amenities, so you can find the best deal for you and your lifestyle.